 EPIC: A Journey Through Church History

 As Catholics, we are heirs to a remarkable heritage.
 The history of our Faith is so much more than a list of facts and dates.
 It is a fascinating story of adventure, rebellion, tragedy, and triumph.
 A story 2,000 years in the making, one word best describes Catholic history: Epic.
 Epic: A Journey through Church History is a captivating and fast-paced look at the story of the Catholic Church.
 Beginning with the lives of the apostles all the way up to the present day, Epic takes the immense history of the Church and simplifies it into twelve, color-coded time periods.
 In the course of twenty weeks, participants learn about the major people, places, and events that comprise the captivating story of Christianity.
 This study provides participants with an understanding of Church history that enables them to have a greater sense of meaning and identity as Catholics.

 The twenty week course will be split into 4 five-week sessions.
 The winter session focused on The Early Church.
-The Spring Session begins on 12 April and will focus on medieval history and the Holy Roman Empire.
-The session is offered on Thursdays at 10a and 7p in Croghan Hall.
+The Spring Session focused on medieval history and the Holy Roman Empire.
+The Summer Session will focus on the Protestant Reformation and the Catholic Counter-Reformation.
+Dates for the Summer Session are 5 July, 12 July, 19 July, 2 August, 9 August, and 16 August.
+The session is offered on Thursdays at 10a and 7p in Parish House.
 Pick the time that works best for your schedule.
-For more information, contact Angela Calabro at email@example.com
+For more information, contact Angela Calabro at firstname.lastname@example.org